d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 ## Basic Properties of Tensor Arithmetic

-Scalars, vectors, matrices, and tensors of an arbitrary number of axes have some nice properties that often come in handy.
+Scalars, vectors, matrices, and tensors ("tensors" in this subsection refer to algebraic objects) of an arbitrary number of axes have some nice properties that often come in handy.
 For example, you might have noticed from the definition of an elementwise operation